Center for Macromolecular Interactions

 East Quad NMR Facility

-The East Quad NMR Faciltiy (EQNMR) is a core facility for small molecule NMR spectroscopy.
-The EQNMR Lab houses state-of-the-art 600 and 400MHz NMR systems capable of conducting multi-dimensional experiments on Natural Products and medicinal chemistry type samples.
+The East Quad NMR Faciltiy (EQNMR) is a core facility for Bio-molecular NMR spectroscopy.
+The EQNMR Lab houses state-of-the-art 400, 500, 600, and 700MHz NMR systems capable of conducting multi-dimensional experiments in support of research on structure elucidation of natural products, medicinal chemistry, fragment-based drug discovery, metabolomics, and protein structure and dynamics.
 Training is provided to enable investigators to run their own experiments in a highly automated, user- friendly environment.

 Microbiology and Immunobiology Flow Cytometry Facility

 The Flow Cytometry Facility provides flow cytometric analysis and cell sorting services to investigators in the Harvard Medical School and in the Harvard affiliated hospitals and institutions.
 The facility currently has a FACSCalibur and a LSRII with a high throughput sampler for assisted as well as unassisted flow cytometric acquisition and analysis, and a FACSAria for cell sorting (performed by an expert technician).